rollbar/rollbar-rust/README.md

 ### rollbar-rust

-The subdirectory `core` contains a crate which defines the types necessary to build items for the Rollbar API, basic configuration, and an HTTP transport for sending items to the API.
+The subdirectory `crates/core` contains a crate which defines the types necessary to build items for the Rollbar API, basic configuration, and an HTTP transport for sending items to the API.
 The intended purpose of this crate is to serve as the foundation for interacting with the API for other things to build upon.